-While reading an Italian cookbook the other day, I came across a term I wasn't familiar with - pastina - so I had to look it up.
+If you're reading an Italian cookbook, you might come across the word pastina that you might not be familiar with.
 Fortunately, you can kind of guess what pastina is, just by the word.
-Pastina is little pasta - makes so much sense, doesn't it?
+It's little pasta―makes so much sense, doesn't it?

 There's no standard "pastina" pasta shape, but rather it's a general term for any small shaped pasta.
 Pastina can be shaped like little stars, little tubes or even little macaroni noodles or tiny shells.